 - Enter the name of the person

-- Choose their role on the Ads Manager (see role explanation below)
+- Choose their role in the Facebook Ads Manager (see role explanation below)

 - Click on ‘Confirm’.

 If you followed along, your friend should receive a notification that you granted them a notification to this Facebook Ad Account.
 They can either accept or reject it.